OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 Creating the Virtual Environment
 ________________________________

-After you've created your branch, run ``python go-openmdao-dev.py`` from the top directory of your branch to set up your development environment.
-(The ``devenv`` directory that is created is not part of the source repository.)
+OpenMDAO operates inside of a virtual python environment.
+To create that environment, run ``python go-openmdao-dev.py`` from the top directory of your repository.
 The script will check the version of Python you are running. **You must be running version 2.6.** (To find out which Python version you are running, you can type ``python --version``.)